st165026/Fact-driven-Storytelling-with-LLMs/readme.md

 ## Note ❗
 Regular expressions extract claims, arguments, and evidences from GPT-generated content.
 Format inconsistencies might cause bugs, sometimes requiring a restart of the generation process.

-For detailed methodology and computational requirements, see `Poster.pdf` in this repository.
+For detailed methodology and computational requirements, see `Poster.pdf` and `Report.pdf` in this repository.